 This unit is only available to students enrolled in H355 Bachelor of Occupational Therapy (Honours)

 |Prerequisite:||HSO302, HSO411, HSO403|

 This unit provides an opportunity for students to develop action plans to enable health giving occupation for individuals and communities.
 It will assist them to use empowering, advocating, mediating and enabling approaches as described by WHO, and current and projected approaches adopted by occupational therapists.
 Topics addressed in this unit include principles that underpin enabling processes, social justice and equity particularly in regard to the relationship between occupation and health, management, legal and ethical issues.
 The unit covers enabling action, identifying outcomes in client centred occupational approaches, occupation for health as a community issue in urban, rural and remote environments, mutual respect, networking and negotiation, purposeful planning and action for change, quality improvement and accountability, negotiation and conflict resolution contexts of trauma, stress, social and occupational justice, applying social ecology and occupational reasoning to community development.
-Teaching methods include seminars, PBL/OBL workshops, lectures, and experiential learning.
+Teaching methods include seminars, PBL/OBL seminars, classes, and experiential learning.

 Assessment task 1: Written assignment preparing the design of the research (3000 words) 60%